-§172-14 Appeal Procedure:
+§172-14 Appeal Procedure

 Any applicant, owner or abutter, any person aggrieved, or any ten (10) residents of Mashpee, may appeal an order of the Commission under this bylaw to the Superior Court of Barnstable County within sixty (60) days following the date of issuance of the order.
-However, if an appeal has been made to the Southeast Regional Office of the O.E.E.A. or Office of Energy & Environmental Affairs, then said appeal period commences upon the date of issuance of a superseding order from O.E.E.A. and shall continue for no more than sixty (60) days from that date (even though a further appeal has been made for a final order of conditions before an adjudicatory hearing).
+However, if an appeal has been made to the Southeast Regional Office of the Executive Office of Energy & Environmental Affairs or E.O.E.E.A, then said appeal period commences upon the date of issuance of a superseding order from E.O.E.E.A. and shall continue for no more than sixty (60) days from that date (even though a further appeal has been made for a final order of conditions before an adjudicatory hearing).

-[NOTE: Appeals must be made within ten (10) days of the Commission's decision to the O.E.E.A. as set forth in 310 CMR 10.05(7).
+[NOTE: Appeals must be made within ten (10) days of the Commission's decision to the E.O.E.E.A. as set forth in 310 CMR 10.05(7).
 The sixty (60) day appeal period under the local bylaw will be tolled (suspended) during this period of appeal for the superseding order.]

-History: Added 5-6-1991 ATM, Article 20, approved by Attorney General 10-15-1990.1
+History: Added 5-6-1991 ATM, Article 20, approved by Attorney General 10-15-1990 History: Amended 10-21-2019 ATM, Article 24, approved by Attorney General 2-11-2020